 The relationship is the same for every kind of animal: the number of farms are decreasing, while the number of animals on each farm is increasing.
 Intensification of animals of this magnitude is characteristic of factory farming.
 It is impossible to maintain thousands of animals on one farm without using modern industrial technologies and high densification that typify industrial animal agriculture.
 “Small, family farms” simply can’t (and don’t) sustain the meat, dairy, and egg industries.

 Taken together, we can get a more realistic picture of what farming actually looks like in Canada: less farms, more animals.
-Factory farming is the norm, and it is increasing at an alarming rate.
+Factory farming is the norm, and it is only getting worse.

 From 1976 to 2016, the total number of animal farms decreased from 412,404 to 119,699.
 Meanwhile, the number of animals increased from 117 million to 181 million.
 Not only are the average numbers of animals per farm increasing, but more animals are killed each year than ever before in Canada (for a full analysis of how many animals are killed in Canada, read our post here).
 This means that more animals live on fewer farms, yet more animals are being slaughtered at ever increasingly rates.
 This is in large part due to selective breeding and use of hormones which significantly reduce the life span of farm animals so that they reach their slaughter age extremely young.

 The Family Farm Masquerade